MalayaSociety/the-product-3dadf/content/pages/pricing.md

           Our app will support English, Spanish, German and French.
 Other languages are on the roadmap and should be rolled out soon.
       - title: Do you support native iPhone apps?
-        content: |-
+        content: >
           Absolutely.
-Both native iOS and Android apps are supported and work seamlessly with App Land.
+Both native iOS and Android apps are supported and will work

+          seamlessly with our Buttplugs.
       - title: Will my tasks be marked as done on their platform?
         content: |-
           As soon as you complete a task, App Land updates your task lists on